alejoduque/BioMapp/README.md

 ## Usage

 1. **Location Permission**: When you first open the app, you'll be prompted to allow location access for GPS tracking
+2. **Microphone Permission**: Audio recording requires microphone access permission
-2. **GPS Tracking**: Your current location will be displayed on the map with a blue marker and accuracy circle
+3. **GPS Tracking**: Your current location will be displayed on the map with a blue marker and accuracy circle
-3. **Recording Audio**: Click the microphone button to start recording audio observations
+4. **Recording Audio**: Click the microphone button to start recording audio observations
-4. **Adding Metadata**: Include species tags, weather conditions, and notes with each recording
+5. **Adding Metadata**: Include species tags, weather conditions, and notes with each recording
-5. **Mapping**: Recordings are automatically mapped to your current GPS location
+6. **Mapping**: Recordings are automatically mapped to your current GPS location
-6. **Searching**: Use the search bar to find recordings by species, notes, or location
+7. **Searching**: Use the search bar to find recordings by species, notes, or location
-7. **Browsing**: Navigate through recordings using the arrow controls
+8. **Browsing**: Navigate through recordings using the arrow controls
-8. **Map Navigation**: Use the map controls to zoom and pan around the natural reserve
+9. **Map Navigation**: Use the map controls to zoom and pan around the natural reserve

 ## Export & Backup

 The application provides multiple export options for your recordings:

 ### Export Options in SoundWalk Mode:
-- **🟢 Export All**: Downloads individual `.webm` audio files for each recording
+- **🟢 Export All**: Downloads individual audio files for each recording
 - **🟣 Export ZIP**: Downloads a single ZIP file containing:
   - `audio/` folder with all recordings
   - `metadata/` folder with JSON files for each recording